Huntron4/Quotes/V1_README.md

 ## Possible future expansions:
-- pick which page/s should be loaded
+- choose which page/s should be loaded
+- choose max number of quotes listed
 - support for different file types
 - graphic user interface